 Content, it seems, is lacking a certain personal flair.
-Might be because people don’t think adding a personal touch to content gives results, or because the fine line between sharing and oversharing is sometimes hard not to cross.
+Might be because people don’t think adding a personal touch to content gives results.
+Because the fine line between sharing and oversharing is sometimes hard not to cross.
 For one reason or another, businesses aren’t sharing their stories in effective ways, at a time they really should.

 Why Personal Matters?

-One of the main reasons a business – your business – could do with a more personal approach in content is because it’s one of the things that will make your business seem more authentic.
-Authenticity started as a very important buzzword that turned into one of the guiding principles of business who want to cater to the millennial market.
-If you’re struggling with wrapping your head around the concept of authenticity, all you really need to know is that sharing your business’ story (or your own) in your content is a sure way for your business to appear more authentic.
+One of the main reasons a business – your business – could do with a more personal approach to content is.
+Because it’s one of the things that will make your business seem more authentic.
+Authenticity started as a very important buzzword that turned into one of the guiding principles of businesses that want to cater to the millennial market.
+If you’re struggling with wrapping your head around the concept of authenticity.
+All you really need to know is that sharing your business’ story (or your own) in your content is a sure way for your business to appear more authentic.

 You can also cross your own personal and your business’ personal stories in order to create a personal brand for yourself.
-It can help you in more ways than one – it can set you up as an authority figure in your field, it can increase traffic to your website, it might even increase sales.
+It can help you in more ways than one.
+Set you up as an authority figure in your field.
+Increasing traffic to your website might even increase sales.
 All you need to do is set up your own personal online presence you’ll use only for business-related content.
 You can start with a Twitter account.

 How to Start Getting More Personal?